ChromiumOS-Guy/ThreadPoolPlusPlus/README.md

-# Deprecated Godot 4 has introduced a thread pool
+# Deprecated, Godot 4 has introduced a thread pool

 # ThreadPoolPlusPlus
 A full fledged GDScript thread pool with all the features you'll (probably) need